 An inverse function or an anti function is defined as a function, which can reverse another function.
 In simple words, if any function “f” takes x to y then, the inverse of “f” i.e. “f-1” will take y to x.
-We will cover here all the topics regarding this function along with examples, such as;
+We will cover here all the topics regarding this function such as its definition, formula, types along with examples.

 Inverse Function Definition